Duffy’s Roadhouse in Alaska is AVAILABLE

-The plan should include an RV Park; 10 to 20 Cabins for rent, nightly or weekly; A Convenience Store with Fuel Station; A Cafe; Apartments or Cabins for employees and their families; An Automobile Service Garage and Towing Business; A Ten Space Shopping Center; A Car and Truck Wash; Gold Panning on site using gold bearing soil from the mining claims; A fully functioning Airport with Buildings, Service and Fuel; and more.
+Perfect location for a large Truck Stop.
+The plan should include an RV Park; 10 to 20 Cabins for rent, nightly or weekly; A Convenience Store with Fuel Station; A Cafe; Apartments or Cabins for employees and their families; An Automobile Service Garage and Towing; A Ten Space Shopping Center; A Car and Truck Wash; Gold Panning on site using gold bearing soil from the mining claims; A fully functioning Airport with Buildings, Service and Fuel; and more.

 I also envision the possibilities to include a lot more than just the property itself.
 It includes:

 B. Flight seeing of the Wrangell, St. Elias National Park and Preserve